 It’s hard to know if and when you’ll need long-term care, but the statistics that follow may help.

-Life expectancy after age 65 is now 18.6 years.
-In 1940, it was only 13 extra years after age 65.
+Life expectancy after age 65 is now 19.4 years (20.6 years for females and 18 years for males).
 The longer people live, the greater the chance they’ll need help due to chronic conditions.

 About 11 million Americans of all ages require long-term care, but only 1.4 million live in nursing homes.